 Kingsville Public School (dual track) implemented the JK-8 FI program years ago.
 The enrolment has grown over the years but has continued to remain fairly consistent with the English enrolment.
 The students in the Kingsville, Jack Miner, Harrow, Colchester North, and partial Gosfield North catchment areas feed the FI program at Kingsville.
-The Leamington Family of Schools continues to access Grade 6 to 8 FI at Kingsville.
-However, the Leamington Family of Schools now have a JK, SK, grades 1, 2, 3, 4 and grade 5 FI program at Gore Hill has a phased in implementation offered each year increasing by one grade level until grade 8.
+The Learnington Family of Schools continues to access Grade 6 to 8 FI at Kingsville.
+However, the Learnington Family of Schools now have a JK, SK, grades 1, 2, 3, 4 and grade 5 FI program at Gore Hill has a phased in implementation offered each year increasing by one grade level until grade 8.
 The GECDSB was fortunate to again receive funding from the Ministry to build the JK-12 school in Kingsville of which Kingsville PS is one of the consolidated schools.
 The new school design process is complete.
 The construction has started and the opening is for September 2024.
 The FI program will be monitored when the new build is complete.
+Further, the new JK-12 school may be a part of a solution with a potential program adjustment with Gore Hill.

-Kingsville Public School 2021 2022 2023 2024 2025 2026
+Kingsville Public School 2022 2023 2024 2025 2026 2027

-FI Enrolment 267 257 258 250 252 250
+FI Enrolment 260 267 259 261 259 258

-English Enrolment 184 184 185 179 181 179
+English Enrolment 188 186 180 182 180 180

-Total Enrolment 451 441 443 429 433 429
+Total Enrolment 448 453 439 443 439 438

-% FI 59% 58% 58% 58% 58% 58%
+% FI 58% 59% 59% 59% 59% 59%

-Kingsville PS: 257 FI Students
+Kingsville PS: 267 FI Students

 Lakeshore Discovery (dual track) opened in 2007.
 The JK-8 dual track accommodated students from what was formerly Puce (single track) and some English students from the surrounding area.
 It is somewhat unique in that it is one of two FI sites where the boundary is the same for English and French.
 Home development in the surrounding area continues at a fast pace.
 Students have already been transitioned to Tecumseh Vista and Belle River to accommodate the enrolment pressures.
 Because of the rapid development in the immediate area, the population is being closely monitored as there are portables on site and two more were added in 2019-2020.
-Since the opening of the building, the English to French enrolments have been fairly even and are projected to continue with only slight increases in the French Immersion population.
+Since the opening of the building until Covid, the English to French enrolments have been fairly even.
 A boundary review and/or program change is inevitable with the tremendous housing development that is happening in the immediate area; seeing that ten portables are currently on site and enrolment is projected to increase.
 A business case to the Ministry for an addition or a new school with the overwhelming development in the area was submitted because of the over-capacity at Lakeshore and Belle River.
 Fortunately, the Ministry approved the business case for a new 500 student elementary school to be constructed between Belle River PS and Lakeshore Discovery PS.
-The Board is in the process of securing a property for this new build.
+The new school is scheduled to open September of 2025.
+There is a strong possibility that it will accommodate the French Immersion students from both Lakeshore Discovery and Belle River.

-Lakeshore Discovery Public School 2021 2022 2023 2024 2025 2026
+Lakeshore Discovery Public School 2022 2023 2024 2025 2026 2027

-FI Enrolment 289 262 261 261 261 261
+FI Enrolment 269 245 247 247 247 248

-English Enrolment 634 693 689 688 687 686
+English Enrolment 671 695 702 701 700 703

-Total Enrolment 923 955 950 949 948 947
+Total Enrolment 940 940 949 948 947 951

-% FI 31% 27% 27% 28% 28% 28%
+% FI 29% 26% 26% 26% 26% 26%

-Lakeshore: 262 FI Students
+Lakeshore: 245 FI Students